0Day3xpl0it/ZenScraper/README.md

 - Add functionality to expand full text for tweets and retweets (complete - 5/8/25)
 - Add functionality to retrieve additional tweet data types (complete - 5/8/25)
-- Add functionality to grab all user bio datacomplete - (5/9/25)
+- Add functionality to grab all user bio data (complete - 5/9/25)
 - Add functionality to effectively grab replies and thread them to parent conversations

 ## Important Notes